-In 2017, we made notable progress in both our strategic goals and financial performance, and achieved currency neutral growth in all of our key metrics.
-The recently-enacted Tax Cuts and Jobs Act impacted our reported results for 2017, as we recorded a provisional net charge of \$139 million in the fourth quarter of 2017 due to the changes resulting from the Tax Act.
+In 2018, we made notable progress in both our strategic goals and financial performance, and achieved currency neutral growth in all of our key metrics.
+Our financial results in 2018 reflected continued strong results in our legacy business and the addition of Frutarom results in the fourth quarter.